pjacobsen1/cs220-rabble/REFERENCES.md

 I completed my first four models manually, and utilized AI for the rest.
 I changed the arguments for most of the models.
 AI was utilized for explanations of concepts for the extra task.

+Homework #3

+AI was utilized for explanations of concepts.